 I have always been fascinated by the psychology behind what makes a good athlete.
 Is it better to be clinical and composed, like a finely tuned machine?
 Or is it better to be gutsy, emotional, and fiery?
 Growing up, I always felt that professional athletes were somehow mentally stronger than the rest of the population.
 To get that good at a sport, they must be immune to the rollercoaster of emotions and anxiety that comes with being an athlete, right?

 I’m coming to realize that this isn’t always true.
-More and more professional athletes are bravely coming forward to talk about their experiences with mental health disorders, proving that, like for the rest of the population, mental illness is common.
+More and more professional athletes are bravely coming forward to talk about their experiences with mental health disorders, showing once again that mental illnesses don’t discriminate.

 Everything is not always as it seems